00000010/3902TeamRed/README.md

 Link is able to kill the dungeon monsters and the old man<br/>
 *Please see the Trello list "Buglog" for a full detail of all items here, as well as complete descriptions.*

-## Sprint 4 Reflection
+## Sprint 5 Reflection
-The team managed its tasks by having members pick up tasks as needed to ensure that we can complete as many tasks as possible.
-We were successfully able to complete almost all the required features for Sprint 4, including the Heads Up Display, Inventory, State transitions, and Sound.
-We were also able to effectively fix all of the features from prior sprints.<br/><br/>
+The team organized tasks mainly by dividing up the work based on missing features, with Abd Elrahman working custom controls, Emil and Owen working on Camera transitions, Will working on a level creator, Adam working on the title screen, and Hamdan working on cleaning inventory.
+We had initially planned on including a multiplayer feature as well; however, we realized during the sprint that it would not be feasible to do so because we would not have enough time to finish the feature.<br/><br/>

-Integration between Discord (our primary communication) and Trello helped with the free-for-all approach that we adopted by ensuring that everyone was up to date on what changes have been implemented.
-This integration still needs to be refined since currently we get notifications for unnecessary Trello changes, such as labeling, rule creation, renaming cards, etc. We should only have notifications for card creation and card movement.
+A potential improvement could have been to work on multiplayer more early on.
+However, the team had decided to work on many features early on, including a level creator and custom controls, which helped with dismissing the multiplayer feature.
+Integration between Discord (our primary communication) and Trello also helped ensure that everyone was up to date on the completion of features.